evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-2.md

 ~~~

 This is strange, as everyone in the village appears to be malnourished.
+Examining the shelves, they find military rations with Cryllic letters on them.[^hint]
 They thank him, and depart to the village well.

 ~~~